numpy/numpy/README.md

 The NumPy project welcomes your expertise and enthusiasm!

-Small improvements or fixes are always appreciated.
-(Issues labeled as "good first issue" may be a good starting point.)
+Small improvements or fixes are always appreciated; issues labeled as "good first issue" may be a good starting point.
 If you are considering larger contributions to the source code, please contact us through the [mailing list](https://mail.python.org/mailman/listinfo/numpy-discussion) first.